Are you confusing and losing potential clients with your alphabet soup?

 A good rule of thumb when it comes to saving space is to spell out the name of the company or organization the first time you use it, then put the acronym in parenthesis immediately following it.
 This is also useful if you sometimes refer to legislation or business buzzwords in your texts.

-Here are a some examples of what I mean:
+Here are a some examples of what we mean:

 - American Copy Editors Society (ACES)